cefsharp/Questions-and-Support/.github/ISSUE_TEMPLATE/question-template.md

 ---

+With the launch of Discussions feature here on GitHub you can now ask your question in the main repository at https://github.com/cefsharp/CefSharp/discussions

 - What version are you using? (exact version please e.g. 75.1.143, **not** Latest version as that's relative)

 - Are you using `WPF/WinForms/OffScreen`?